-6.1016 Exceptional Student Education (ESE): MeKay Scholarship John M. McKay Scholarships for Students with Disabilities Program
+6.1016 Exceptional Student Education (ESE): McKay Scholarship

 Exceptional Student Education students may be reassigned to a school outside their residential zone, if eligibility for McKay Scholarship has been determined.
 The District will offer the student's parent an opportunity to enroll the student in another public school within the District which has not reached capacity and has a program with the services agreed upon in the student's current IEP.
 All such McKay Scholarship public school transfers will be approved by the District McKay Scholarship contact.
 Transportation is the responsibility of the parents.
 New applications must be completed and approved for assignment from middle to high school.
 All application eligibility and transfer continuation is subject to Santa Rosa County School Choice Plan.